Dinozaurs: Dragozaurs

-The primary antagonist of the series.
-Diamond Ryugu is the creator, founder and leader of the Dragozaurs.
-Only her eyes are seen, glowing, and her voice is heard inside the crystal mine cave, She usually lives alone with her minions Drago Wing, the Drago Clones, Gigano Dragon, Dragozaur Army Forces and Dark Dragon to do her bidding/dirty work.
+The primary antagonist of the series, Diamond Ryugu is the leader of the Dragozaurs.
+Only her eyes are seen and her voice heard, usually leaving Drago Wing, Gigano Dragon, and Dark Dragon to do her bidding.
 Her dinosaur form is a gigantic Ankylosaurus with her warrior form coming out of its back.
-Diamond Ryugu devours the life force of planets to become stronger & order to rule the universe.
+Diamond Ryugu devours the life force of planets to become stronger.
 After being defeated by Dino Tyranno, she is shrunken down and taken away by Drago Wing in return for not harming Earth.
 Along with the generic Dragozaurs, she did not receive a toy.